 Please note that the Northern Lights are a natural phenomenon and sightings can not be guaranteed

 Day 4: Osvor Museum in Bolungarvik - Oshlid Road - Reykjavik

 Local Fishing Heritage – Scenic Coastal Road – Farewell to the Westfjords

 Breakfast at hotel.
 Today you'll visit the preserved 19th-century fishermen´s huts and camp at the Osvor Maritime Museum in Bolungarvik.
 Here you can see the wooden rowboats fishermen used at sea, along with the materials used for catching and processing fish.

-Afterwards take a nature walk (easy walking) along Oshlid, a scenic costal road that is closed to auto traffic and considered abandoned.
+Afterwards take a nature walk (easy walking) along Oshlid, a scenic coastal road that is closed to traffic and considered abandoned.
 Nature and weather are reclaiming the road, but you can still see how challenging travel here was not that long ago.